orange-cloudfoundry/osb-cmdb/osb-cmdb/docs/impl-notes/issue-108-osb-context-annotations.md

 ```

 Alternative fixes:
-* Perform input validation on annotations when converting them to labels
+* [x] Perform user-facing input validation on annotations when converting them to labels
+   * "orange.com/a-key" annotation found in context organization_annotations has unsupported value "space is not supported"
+      * reproduce in unit test
+   * "orange.com/a-very-long-key" annotation found in context organization_annotations is length longer than supported (i.e. max label - osb-cmdb key prefix)

-* Perform validation on labels prior to saving them
+* Perform validation on labels prior to saving them and fail with internal error
+  * MetaData object with javax validation constraints
-* Refine error handling on metadata update to not try to recover from this exception
+* [x] Refine error handling on metadata update to fail fast on this condition
-   * wrap into our own exception: subclass of ServiceBrokerException: OsbCmdbInternalErrorException
+   * [x] wrap into our own exception: subclass of ServiceBrokerException: OsbCmdbInternalErrorException
       * might leak some underlying problem ?
          * at least not in the current example `org.cloudfoundry.client.v3.ClientV3Exception: CF-UnprocessableEntity(10008): Metadata label key error: 'brokered...' is greater than 63 characters, Metadata label value error: 'a key with spaces' contains invalid characters`, still redact it
       * is insufficient to provide meaningful user-facing diagnostic
+  * [ ] Add acceptance test